 3. Visit the Home of Poet, Pablo Neruda

-Located up in the hills is this Nobel Peace prize winning poets home, known as La Sebastiana.
+Located up in the hills is this Nobel prize for literature winning poet’s home, known as La Sebastiana.
 We found the house itself somewhat underwhelming, but the walk there is stunning, as is the view once you are at the top!
 Costs 5,000 pesos per person to enter.

 4. Ride a Funicular